 Why did I decide to write an article on Oracle Forms migration to APEX?
 Because we already did a few projects like that, our clients saw the benefits, and so we decided to spread the word.
 Here’s a real-life case study of one of these projects.

-We started with a classic migration, but during the project, it turned out it won’t be enough in this case.
+We started with a classic migration, but during the project, it turned out it wouldn’t be enough in this case.
 We’ve had to rewrite several parts of the system in APEX from start to end, and fit them into the company’s infrastructure.
 The more we worked, the more elements had to be replaced in this way.
 And the result was worth it.
 The client received a future-proof, cloud-based system that can be used on pretty much any device connected to the Internet.
 It also costs much less in terms of licenses and general operating expenses.

 There was also another problem – some of the company’s employees got very used to how things were and weren’t too keen to see changes implemented.
 This is why we’ve worked with the client closely to make sure that the new, APEX-based solution won’t be too drastic of a change.
 We’ve taken the time to train some of those employees in the Agile methodology, and the use of Oracle APEX – so that they are independent and able to maintain their solution without our help.